CAPA: Continuous-Aperture Arrays for Revolutionizing 6G Wireless Communications: Beamforming Designs for CAPAs

 \subsection{Case Study}

 {\figurename} \ref{fig_SE} provides a numerical example to compare the spectral efficiency achieved by the aforementioned approaches.
-As a baseline, the optimal solution of the formulated problem is included, which is obtained using the highly complex monotonic optimization method.
+Here, we assume an ideal CAPA capable of fully supporting analog EM beamforming.
+The impact of different hardware implementations can be further explored by introducing specific constraints on the source current.
+As a baseline, the optimal solution of the formulated problem is included, which is obtained using the highly complex monotonic optimization method \cite{ouyang2024performance}.
 It is observed that the CoV and subspace approaches achieve identical performance, closely approaching the optimal solution, while the discretization approach incurs a slight performance loss.
 This is expected, as the first two approaches directly solve the original CAPA beamforming problem, whereas the discretization approach leads to an approximated solution.
 The heuristic MMSE design exhibits performance with acceptable loss in most cases, which is promising in practice.
 Furthermore, regardless of the design approaches, CAPAs significantly enhance the spectral efficiency compared to SPDAs, with performance gains increasing as the aperture size grows.
 This result validates the capability of CAPA to fully exploit spatial DoFs.